mwhatter/OpenPhalanX/README.md

 ## API Keys Configuration

 OpenPhalanX utilizes several APIs to facilitate its operations, each of which require API keys.
-These keys should be added to the `API_Keys&Extensions.txt` file located in the OpenPhalanX directory.
-Ensure each key is entered correctly and follows the format outlined in `API_Keys&Extensions.txt`.
+These keys should be added to the locations specified in the `API_Keys&Extensions.txt` file.

 ## Features